 House Bill 632 established four advisory commissions ("Advisory Commissions") consisting of legislators from both chambers and political parties, as well as members appointed by the Governor: Infrastructure; Communications; Economic Transformation and Stabilization, and Workforce Development ("Economic and Workforce"); and Health.
-It further provided that for nearly all SFR funds, executive branch departments will recommend programs and projects to the Advisory Commissions, the Advisory Commissions will make recommendations to the Governor, and the Governor will approve final uses.
-Early in the reporting period, departments began taking public comment through a centralized web portal and call center.
-All Advisory Commissions began meeting regularly during the reporting period to consider agency recommendations and to receive public comment.
+It further provided that for nearly all SFR funds, executive branch departments recommended programs and projects to the Advisory Commissions, the Advisory Commissions made recommendations to the Governor, and the Governor approved final uses.
+Early in the reporting period, departments took public comment through a centralized web portal and call center.
+All Advisory Commissions met regularly during the first two reporting periods to consider agency recommendations and to receive public comment.

 Montana also created an ARPA Executive Team including the state ARPA Director, state Budget Director, Deputy Budget Director, Legal Counsel, and a staff member from the state Department of Commerce.
-The Executive Team meets weekly to discuss all ARPA related issues, ensure project compliance, review timeline adherence, strategize effective communication and assure tracking, transparency, and accountability of all ARPA funds.
-The state ARPA Director also convenes routine internal working group meetings correlating to each of the above-mentioned Advisory Commissions to discuss issues and proposals and plan for Advisory Commission meetings.
+The Executive Team met weekly to discuss all ARPA related issues, ensure project compliance, review timeline adherence, strategize effective communication and assure tracking, transparency, and accountability of all ARPA funds.
+The state ARPA Director also convened routine internal working group meetings correlating to each of the above-mentioned Advisory Commissions to discuss issues and proposals and plan for Advisory Commission meetings.
+The ARPA Executive Team continues to meet on an as-needed basis.